craigfrancis/framework/framework/0.1/library/service/location/readme.txt

 How would this provide an admin control panel? - a controller which sets the template to "s_location" (or "s_location_ct_index").

+Have a view element to show the map on the website.

 //--------------------------------------------------
 // Example